 SICARIO

 Sicario (Hitman) is a story of the US battle with drug cartels south of the border.
-Emily Blunt plays Kate Macer, an FBI field agent on the front line of this fight, kicking in doors and discovering the horrors of what goes on inside homes used by criminals who have no qualms cutting limbs and hanging bodies in public to show their dominance.
-Eager to get back at the people who set her team up on a bust gone wrong, she volunteers to join a shady Department of Defence operation looking to hit them on their own turf.
-Who these people are and what their true aims might be soon becomes very unclear, as the line between right and wrong is blurred and Kate soon begins to worry about her role in all of this when information is withheld and the results of the operation start to look less than lawful.
-The becoming what you fight sentiment at the centre here.
+Emily Blunt plays Kate Macer, an FBI field agent on the front line of this fight, kicking in doors and discovering the horrors of what goes on inside homes used by criminals.
+They have no qualms cutting limbs and hanging bodies in public to show their dominance.
+Eager to get back at the people who set her team up on a bust gone wrong she volunteers to join a shady Department of Defence operation, looking to hit them on their own turf.
+Who these people are and what their true aims might be soon becomes unclear, as the line between right and wrong becomes blurred.
+Kate soon begins to worry about her role in all of this when information is withheld and the results of the operation start to look less than lawful.

-Like Zero Dark Thirty it's a story that sets up a very grey area in which government agencies operate, and it even includes similar night-vision point of view sequences as the agents enter dark and sinister places.
-However unlike that story with its notable lack of audience guidance, Kate and her partner (Daniel Kaluuya) are always present as a moral compass, questioning the validity of the work.
-Visually, it's very impressive with stand out work by cinematographer Roger Deakins.
+Like Zero Dark Thirty it's a story that sets up a very grey area in which government agencies operate, and it even includes similar night-vision point of view sequences as the agents operate in the shadows.
+However, unlike that story with its notable lack of audience guidance, Kate and her partner (Daniel Kaluuya) are always present as a moral compass, questioning the validity of the work.
+Visually it's very impressive with stand out work by cinematographer Roger Deakins.
 In the finale the silhouettes of the operatives sinking beneath the horizon into the shadows is incredibly striking, as are many other moments which amplify Denis Villeneuve's direction.
 The last few sequences undermine this constant sense of dread a little when focus shifts to different characters, and it's distracting when things start to feel less realistic and the reason for the story's title is cemented.
 But it's still a very intense affair for the most part.

 4/5